 Educational methods include one-on-one supervision (attending orthopaedic surgeon and fellow) in outpatient offices, clinics and the operating room.

-The Fellow will complete preceptor-based rotations in the areas of Pediatric Spine, Pediatric Neuromuscular, Pediatric Orthopaedic Sports Surgery and Sports Medicine, Pediatric Trauma, Pediatric Hip and Complex Limb Reconstruction, and Pediatric Hand/ Upper Extremity.
-Rotations are eight weeks long.
-Opportunity exists for the Fellow to revisit clinical areas during a final, elective rotation.
+The Fellow will complete preceptor-based rotations in the areas of Pediatric Spine, Pediatric Neuromuscular, Pediatric Orthopaedic Sports Surgery, Pediatric Trauma, Pediatric Hip and Complex Limb Reconstruction, and Pediatric Hand/ Upper Extremity.

 The Fellow will be assigned an outpatient clinic with an attending.
 The Fellow will assume responsibility for selected patients, their admission, surgery, and inpatient requirements.
 He or she will be the primary supervised surgeon for these cases and will be responsible for daily rounds and documentation.
 As the primary supervised surgeon, the Fellow will demonstrate the knowledge and skills to perform procedures required for the practice of Pediatric Orthopaedics.
 The Fellow will perform procedures with and without resident assistance.

-For more information, see the Orthopaedic Surgery section of the Lurie Children's website.
+For more information, see the pediatric orthopaedic surgery fellowship page of the Lurie Children’s website.

 John F. Sarwark